 With dedicated marketing work on the part of both publishers and author, Singularity by Bill DeSmedt garnered impressive blurbs, outstanding reviews, and several awards.
 Next came Steel Sky by Andrew C. Murphy, another impressive first novel that sadly didn’t attract the attention Per Aspera thought it deserved.
 Sales figures were low, and in 2005 Jak and Karawynn were forced to pause publishing and return to day jobs to pay off their debt.
 In 2011, however, Per Aspera began slowly edging back to the living with the release of Singularity in ebook format.

-Jak lives in Seattle with his family.
+Jak calls both Austin and Chapala Mexico his home.
 He splits his time between intermittent ‘day-job’ contracts working for businesses, writing as much as he can, and editing select projects.